cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-nCLIMDIV-Palmer-Drought-In-R.md

 to the web and

 ## Plotly - Interactive (and Online) Plots

 <a href="https://plot.ly/" target="_blank" >Plotly </a>
-bills itself as "a collaborative platform for modern data science".
-We are using it here as we can build an interactive plot that can easily be shared with others (like on our
-<a href="http://{{ site.baseurl }}/teaching-module/disturb-event-co13/1hr-lesson#drought"> target="_blank"> Disturbance Events lesson</a>).

-Plotly allows you to create interactive plots that can also be shared online.
-You will need an free online Plotly account to post & share you plot online.
-But you can create the plots and use them on your local computer without an account.
-If you do not wish to share plots online you can skip to **Step 3: Create Plotly plot**.
+allows you to create interactive plots that can also be shared online.
+If you are new to Plotly, view the companion mini-lesson

-Additional information on the Plotly R package can be found
-<a href="https://plot.ly/r/getting-started/" target="_blank"> on the Plotly R Getting Started page</a>.

-Note: Plotly doesn't just work with R -- other programs include Python, MATLAB, Excel, and JavaScript.

-### Step 1: Create account
-If you do not already have an account, you need to set up an account by visiting the <a href="https://plot.ly/" target="_blank" >Plotly</a> website.
+<a href="{{ site.baseurl }}/R/Plotly/" target="_blank"> *Interactive Data Vizualization with R and Plotly*</a>
+to learn how to set up an account and access your username and API key.

-### Step 2: Connect account to R
+### Step 1: Connect account to R

-To share plots from R (or RStudio) to Plotly, you have to connect to your account.
-This is done through an API (Application Program Interface).
-You can find your username & API key under your Profile on the Plotly website under the "API key" menu option.

-To link your account to your R, use the following commands, substituting in your own username & key as appropriate.
+First, we need to connect our R session to our Plotly account.
+If you only want to create interactive plots and not share them on a Plotly account, you can skip this step.

     # set plotly user name